joshpeterson/summa/book/first_part_of_the_second_part/treatise_on_habits/how_habits_are_corrupted_or_diminished/prologue.md

 (1) Whether a habit can be corrupted?
 (2) Whether it can be diminished?
 (3) How are habits corrupted or diminished?

+* Whether A Habit Can Be Corrupted?
+* Whether A Habit Can Diminish?
+* Whether A Habit Is Corrupted Or Diminished Through Mere Cessation From Act?